 Work must be handed in according to the instructions given by the module tutor, which will be detailed in the module handbook.
-In the majority of cases this will be via Turnitin.
+In the majority of cases this will be a physical submission to your module tutor or digitally via TurnitinUK.